zihaowrez/tp/docs/UserGuide.md

 NAME is case sensitive and must match the full name.</br>
 INDEX must be a positive integer. </br>

-Note that social medias cannot be added to emergency contacts.
+Note that social media cannot be added to emergency contacts.

 **Examples:**